tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/接入问题_intl.md

 ### What local audio file formats are supported by the SDK?

-Four formats are supported: m4a, AAC, wav, and mp3.
+Three formats are supported: m4a, wav, and mp3.

 ### How do I integrate the team chatting mode of GME voice chat?
 Does distance attenuation (the sound level decreases with distance from the sound source) exist in the team chatting mode?